+2.3 Protection

-- 2.3 Are those at risk able to seek effective protection? - 2.3.1 As the person's fear is of ill treatment/persecution at the hands of the state, they would not be able to avail themselves to the authorities for protection. - 2.3.2 For further information on assessing the availability or not of state protection, see section 8.1 of the Asylum Instruction on Assessing Credibility and Refugee Status.
+- 2.3.1 As the person's fear is of ill treatment/persecution at the hands of the state, it is unreasonable to consider they would be able to avail themselves to the authorities for protection. - 2.3.2 For further information on assessing the availability or not of state protection, seethe Asylum Instruction on Assessing Credibility and Refugee Status.

+2.4 Internal relocation

-- 2.4 Are those at risk able to internally relocate? - 2.4.1 As the person's fear is of ill treatment/persecution at the hands of the state and in particular on arrival at Khartoum International Airport, they would not be able to internally relocate. - 2.4.2 For further information on considering internal relocation, see section 8.2 of the Asylum Instruction on Assessing Credibility and Refugee Status and the Asylum Instruction on Internal Relocation.
+- 2.4.1 As the person's fear is of ill treatment/persecution at the hands of the state and on arrival at Khartoum International Airport, it is unreasonable to consider they would be able to internally relocate. - 2.4.2 For further information on considering internal relocation, seethe Asylum Instruction on Assessing Credibility and Refugee Status and the Asylum Instruction on Internal Relocation.